Home

 Q: What kind of support can I expect ?

-A: LipiTK is a community-oriented activity of HP Labs India, and as such, we do not have the means to support users.
+A: LipiTk is currently maintained by a small set of volunteers at HP, and as such, we do not have the means to support users.
 We do try and make detailed documentation and release notes available, and then there are the forums.
 You can also contact us via email, we will do what we can !

 Q: How can I get involved ?